Samih-codes/Beginner_Python_Projects/Treasure_Island_Adventure/README.md

 ---
 # Concepts Learned
-- Control Flow with if / else and Conditional Operators
+- Managing Control Flow using if/else and Conditional Expressions
-- Modulo Operator
+- Utilizing the Modulo Operator
-- Nested if statements and elif statements
+- Employing Nested if and elif Statements
-- Multiple If Statements in Succession
+- Sequences of Multiple if Statements
-- Logical Operators
+- Working with Logical Operators